√ OneNote desktop

 Note that this workaround is best suited :

-- for notes taken with the stylus (if you have a keyboard and mouse, you simply navigate with Ctrl Page Up & Ctrl Page Down) in a touch screen device,
+- for notes taken with the stylus in a touch screen device (if you have a keyboard and mouse, you can navigate easily with Ctrl Page Up & Ctrl Page Down or hovering the mouse over the list of notes’ pane while pressing Ctrl) ,

 - when you want to work in full page.